g-nie/scribd-dl/README.rst

 Scribd-dl
 ===========
-Download documents from Scribd in pdf format
+| Download documents from Scribd in pdf format
+| Scribd-dl uses selenium to take high resolutions screenshots of the document pages,
+and eventually merges them into a pdf file.

 Installation
 ------------